tinaponting/protect-wordpress/README.md

 UPDATED FILES AND FOLDERS:

+- Updated: 231210 added more alternatives to wp-content protection.
-- Upadated: 231208, wp-admin with more alternatives.
+- Updated: 231208, wp-admin with more alternatives.
-- Udated: htaccess1, delated som double and not todays problem! works with no speed Loss!
+- Updated: htaccess1, delated som double and not todays problem! works with no speed Loss!
-- Updafed: BBQ PRO, customs codes, with alternative: They do not see anything, alternative:
+- Updated: BBQ PRO, customs codes, with alternative: They do not see anything, alternative:
 - Added: 231124 A1 common user agents - HELL! if you want stop them.
 - Updated: 231123, Updated wp-content with better alternatives, htacces with alternatives for AI Protection (my htaccess).
 - Updated: 231117: wp-content htaccess, workswell php 8, admin, htaccess, checked with php8 works great!